Applications are now available for the 2019 LEADER program. Applications are due December 3.

 If you want to learn to meet these challenges with more confidence, consider applying for the Duke LEADER program.

-This interactive 3-day workshop is designed for junior faculty who are leading a research group.
+This interactive 3-part workshop is designed for junior faculty who are leading a research group.
 It will provide insight into leadership and team building as well as direction on how to develop and manage a scientific laboratory or research program, how to improve productivity, and how to harness creativity and innovation.
 It will provide tools to use in navigating conflict with confidence.
 This course provides a unique opportunity to work with a diverse and multidisciplinary group of faculty and to network with other researchers from across the university.

 - Develop skills to lead effective and successful scientific laboratories or research programs.